Condorr001/Assignment3_ARP/README.md

 | z | x | c |
 +-+-+---+---+
 ```
 The eight external keys can be used to move the drone by adding a force in the respective direction (top, top-right, right and so on).
-On the other hand, the 'S' key in used to instantly zero all the forces, in order to see the inertia on the drone.
+On the other hand, the 'S' key is used to instantly zero all the forces, in order to see the inertia of the drone.
 The space key does the same thing as the s key.
 Lastly, the 'P' key can be used to safely close the program.
 Please note that, for the keys to work, you should select the Input window when it appears.

 The primitives used by the input are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Mkfifo(): used to create a FIFO (named pipe) to send its PID to the WD
-- Open(), Close(): used to open and close the file descriptor associated to the FIFO
+- Open(), Close(): used to open and close the file descriptor associated with the FIFO
 - Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
 - Write(), Read(): used to write to and read from the pipes
 - Close(): also used to safely close the pipes before exiting the process

 #### Target
-The **target** process generates a new set of targets to be spawned in the map.
-This happens in two different occasion: when the program in launched and whenever the server notifies, by sending the string 'GE' through a pipe, that all the targets have been reached by the drone.
-The new set of target coordinates is sent to the server, in order to be available for the other processes.
+The **target** process generates a new set of targets to be spawned in the map of an external similar program, communicating through a socket.
+This happens on two different occasions: when the program is launched and whenever the external server notifies, by sending the string 'GE' through the socket, that all the targets have been reached by the drone.
+The new set of target coordinates is sent to the external server, in order to be available for the other processes of the external program.

 The primitives used by the target are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
-Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
-- Write(), Read(): used to write to and read from the pipes
+- Write_echo(), Read_echo(): used to write to and read from the socket and double-check what has been written/read
-- Close(): also used to safely close the pipes before exiting the process
+- Socket(), Inet_pton(), Connect(): used to manage the socket, particularly to create it, convert the addresses and connect the socket

 #### Obstacles
-The **obstacles** process generates a new set of obstacles to be spawned in the map every period.
-The new set of obstacles coordinates is sent to the server, in order to be available for the other processes.
+The **obstacles** process generates, every period, a new set of obstacles to be spawned in the map of an external similar program, communicating through a socket.
+The new set of obstacles coordinates is sent to the external server through the socket, in order to be available for the other processes of the external program.

 The primitives used by the target are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Select(): used to check the server pipe and read from it when new data are available
+- Select(): used to check the server socket and read from it when new data are available
-- Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
-Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
-- Write(), Read(): used to write to and read from the pipes
+- Write_echo(), Read_echo(): used to write to and read from the socket and double-check what has been written/read
+- Socket(), Inet_pton(), Connect(): used to manage the socket, particularly to create it, convert the addresses and connect the socket
 - Close(): also used to safely close the pipes before exiting the process

 #### Watchdog